Floating

 Image source: Buoy

-Hydration and wellness brand Buoy serves as a perfect example of an informational drip campaign.
+Hydration and wellness brand Buoy serves as a perfect drip example for an informational campaign.

 First up, if the offer to “Join the Clear Pee Club” doesn’t get you, their aesthetically designed email containing their eye-catching product visual most definitely will.
 In addition, the infographic-like layout is easy to digest both for the eyes and for the brain.